 Previously selected Library Fellows may not reapply for a new project.

-Applications are being accepted now through December 1 for the 2018 Spring Library Fellowships.
+Applications are now closed for the Spring 2018 Buchanan Library Fellowships.

 The Power of Propaganda, Persuasion, and Information Dissemination

 In this seminar, students will learn about the principles, strategies, techniques, and effects of information dissemination.
 The course deals with intellectual property and propaganda in the context of scholarship, religion, war, politics, culture, and advertising, and explores implications for the future of information sharing in our modern technological age.
 Students will also learn about exhibition and curatorial techniques while engaging with the library’s Special Collections materials.
 Students will work collaboratively or individually to produce an exhibit or a poster, focusing on different aspects of propaganda and its role in information dissemination.

 HireADore (job code 9225)